 Internationally, violence against women and girls is rising as the coronavirus pandemic has forced unprecedented numbers of people into lockdown.
 Helplines across the world have logged record numbers of calls and the United Nations has warned of a growing “shadow pandemic”, urging governments to do more to protect women during the crisis.

 Since lockdown restrictions were imposed by some state and municipal authorities across Brazil in mid-March, judges who specialise in gender-based violence estimate that such cases have doubled.
 But women’s rights activists believe these alarming figures are only a fraction of the actual number, given the numerous obstacles facing women who need help.

-“Many cannot make phone calls, leave their homes or take public transport to reach a help centre, simply because they don’t have the money,” says Nascimento, at the Observatorio de Favelas group in Rio de Janeiro.
-“And this is especially true for women living in the favelas, who mostly happen to be lack and who rely on small daily wages that they no longer have.”
+“Many cannot make phone calls, leave their homes or take public transport to reach a help centre, simply because they don’t have the money,” says Nascimento from Rio’s Observatorio de Favelas group.
+“And this is especially true for women living in the favelas, who mostly happen to be Black and who rely on small daily wages that they no longer have.”

 Coronavirus infections are spreading quickly in Brazil’s favelas.
 Around 13 million people live in these overcrowded shanty towns, with poor sanitation and limited access to government social services, including law and order.
 “As racialised places, the favelas are stigmatised as violent and insecure,” Nascimento says, denouncing the lack of state support for women at risk.

 Before the pandemic, police stayed away from these neighbourhoods except to undertake violent incursions, which, Nascimento says, have scared women and deterred them from seeking government help when they are assaulted.
 “The current pandemic is shedding light on a chronic crisis that already existed,” she says, echoing similar warnings from rights activists worldwide.